shushriya06/Sports-backend/README.md

     title: string,
     description: string
 }
-- To cater this, the database schema has been modified and an additional table `news` has been added.
+__My Solution-__ To cater this, the database schema has been modified and an additional table `news` has been added.
 This table will have match_id, tour_id, sport_id associated with each news(wherever applicable).
 And this table will be used to fetch the news by match id, tour id and sport id.

 To create a news, POST method is used.
 The news can be created:
-	1.By match:
+1. By match:
 	* `/news/create/match`
 		Example: http://localhost:3000/news/create/match
 		and the body is set to RAW(JSON) having value